 Hike, walk, or run the scenic two-mile trail at Murphey Candler Park, circling a small lake and exploring scenic marshland and forest in Atlanta’s Brookhaven neighborhood.

 Since the trail sits in close proximity to the surrounding neighborhood and nearby highway, it doesn’t offer the secluded feeling that some Atlanta trails offer, like Sweetwater Creek or Sope Creek.
 But it’s a great trail, though, for a scenic run or hike in metro Atlanta.
 And the trail is especially kid, dog, and family friendly.

 Murphey Candler Park: the run

 The run begins at the Nancy Creek Drive parking area on the lake’s southwest corner (view maps and driving directions), venturing north and diving into a sun-dappled forest.
 The trail follows the contours of the lake’s western shore, passing through a picnic area and ducking through the forest canopy.
 Views of the lake’s rippling waters break regularly through the trees.

 The trail arcs eastbound, crossing North Fork Nancy Creek over a wooden bridge at .75 mile.
 Nancy Creek meanders between its deep-cut banks, flowing south to feed the lake.

 The trail turns southeast, passing some side trails offering neighborhood access to the park.
 The trail exits the forest canopy at 1.15 miles.
 Views of the lake open wide on the trail’s right side, one of the best lake views in the park.

 The run continues its southeast-bound route, following the contours of the lake through a popular picnic area and crossing a bridge at 1.3 miles.
 This stretch of the park is sandy and sun-drenched.
 Several rose bushes dot the sides of the trail, and benches offer a great place to soak in the views after the run.
-Ducks and geese often gather here in groups on the western shore, basking in the sunlight and expectantly waiting for handouts of bread from park visitors, so watch your step.
+Ducks and geese often gather here in groups on the western shore, basking in the sunlight and expectantly waiting for handouts of bread from park visitors, so please watch your step.

 The trail reaches Nancy Creek Drive, turning right at 1.5 miles to follow the road westbound.
 Reaching the trailhead parking area, the run completes at a near-perfect 2 miles.